-WASHINGTON, D.C. - In a controversial move sure to send shockwaves throughout the Corps, President Obama announced today that Commandant of the Marine Corps General Jim Amos will soon be replaced by General James Mattis.
+WASHINGTON, D.C. — In a controversial move sure to send shockwaves throughout the Corps, President Obama announced today that Commandant of the Marine Corps Gen. Jim Amos will soon be replaced by Gen. James Mattis.

 Amos indicated his plans to resign early — having served only two years out of the four-year term as Commandant — saying that “he’s getting too old for this shit.”

 “I’m just sick of dealing with these savages in the press and in Congress.
 They keep asking me questions about snipers pissing on people, nazi flags, and other crap,” said Amos.
 “I figure Jim [Mattis] will certainly know how to handle them.”

 Not one to mince words, Gen. Mattis is known for controversial quotes — once telling a reporter that it was “fun to shoot some people,” and that his Marines should always “have a plan to kill everyone they meet.”

 Mattis, who announced his plans for retirement months ago, is being recalled for the position as top commander at a time when the Marine Corps transitions from combat to peace.

 “This transition stuff is all a bunch of crap,” said Mattis, after returning from a 30 mile ruck run with an 80-pound pack. ”Our Corps will always be killing people.
 Even in peace time, I’ll find someone for our boys to kill out there.
 Yeah, I’m talking to you Iran.”

 When reached for further comment on his promotion, Mattis was glad that he would be staying in uniform.